Church Bus and Church Van Accidents

 - Negligence by another motorist

-- Improper maintenance or repairs of the church bus or van by a service company
+- Improper maintenance or repairs of the church bus or van by a service company or the church

 - Defective equipment on the vehicle which may be the responsibility of the vehicle manufacturer